dsshivamsingh/VM-Launch-Guide/README.md

 9. **Delete Your VM:**
    - Go to the console, select your VM, and click `Delete`.

-## Follow the Video Tutorial
-For a detailed, step-by-step walkthrough, watch the video tutorial provided in this repository.

 ## Contributing
 We welcome contributions from the community!
 If you have suggestions for improvements or additional features, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss your proposed modifications.